Skip to Content

 This room should make you feel happy and relaxed, so choose items for inclusion based on that criteria.
 Framing posters before you hang them will make the space feel more permanent and finished.

-If you’ll be purchasing decorative items or painting, choose one main color for the space and one or two accent colors.
-Try to ensure that at least one of these colors is present in any design element you add to the space.
+If purchasing decorative items or painting, choose one main color for the space and one or two accent colors.
+Ensure that at least one of these colors is present in any design element you add to the space.

 If you’re adding wire shelving, grab a can of spray paint in your accent color and make it intentional.

 Buying a new couch or painting the walls?
 That’s where your main color should be used.
 Need some extra cushions on the couch?
-Look closely at the colors in the pattern — even small details can help tie the decor together.
+Look closely at the patterns’ colors — even small details can help tie the decor together.

-A few technical notes: You’ll want to use moisture-blocking paint, since the garage likely doesn’t have the best air circulation.
+A few technical notes: You’ll want to use moisture-blocking paint since the garage likely lacks air circulation.
 Consider running a dehumidifier when the weather is soggy — you want your man cave to be clean and dry.

 At the bare minimum, remove any toxic or dangerous chemicals from the space.
 A spill or leak could become dangerous.